World Press Freedom Index: Rankings and scores by country or places

+Analysis

-Between 2002-2014, a study found that the ratings became more similar to the press freedom ratings by Freedom House as well as more data became available to make ratings more precise.
+Between 2002–2014, a study found that the ratings became more similar to the press freedom ratings by Freedom House and that more data became available to make ratings more precise.
 The authors also found a significant correlation with the United Nations Human Development Index scores.
+As of 2026, South Africa had been outperforming peer countries due to its robust civil society.